 Tg is a function of initial cure temperature.
 For example: many per preg plates and grids are cooked over 300 degrees.
 Therefore their glass transition is at or higher than 300 degrees.
 Epoxy resins in the field are usually cured at room temperature and have a Tg of roughly 120 to 175 degrees.

 In conclusion the difference between 120 degrees Tg and 300 degrees Tg is simply the amount of time.
 Yet you will have a Class-A fire rating.
 A thermal barrier such as ¼ gypsum board will improve this.
-But like many of the compounds that make up a building, depending on the duration of heat and smoke, many components may be lost and in need of replacement.
+However, like many of the compounds that make up a building, depending on the duration of heat and smoke, multiple components may be lost and in need of replacement.

 Is it possible to paint over the Fortress ICC System once installed?